kelude/docs/docs/lemp/mysql.md

    Replace `your_password` with a strong, secure password.

-3. Exit the MySQL shell
+3. Exit the MySQL shell:

    ```sql
    exit;